These budget home improvement projects will make a huge impact on your home. Most of these home remodel projects can be completed in one weekend too!

 - Add a DIY retaining wall to give clear edges to some surfaces

 Landscaping doesn’t have to be ornate to be beautiful.

 For plants, repeating combinations of 3 plants can be simple, stunning, and cohesive.
 I also find that you don’t need a super green thumb with only 3 types of plants.

 3. Repairing and Adding Trim

 Trim is actually a big deal to a lot of people.
-From super tall board and batten to basic baseboards, even superficial cracks can feel like the house is falling around you.
+Adding trim can make a house feel luxurious and custom, while superficial cracks can feel like the house is falling around you.

 5. New Backsplash

 One of my favorites is peel and stick tile!
-It can be permanent or removable if you like, and there are tons of brands and ways to do it.
+It can be permanent or removable if you like.
 We helped my brother-in-law install a glass peel and stick backsplash here and it looks beautiful and has held up well.
-However, there are other options as well, including this awesome tutorial about stenciling peel and stick floor tile for a higher-end look at a fraction of the cost.

 6. Simple Bathroom Updates

 To get the most bang for your buck, kitchens and bathrooms are the best place to upgrade.
-A full renovation is not required to make simple updates to a bathroom that will take it from yuck to more luxurious atmosphere.
+A full renovation is not required to make simple updates to a bathroom.

 I know that I will be thanking myself for the making these small repairs when it comes time to move (someday!).
 The chaos of moving is enough on it’s own, and I don’t want to update or repair something that is driving me crazy just so someone else can enjoy it!